br3ndonland/mws-restaurant-stage-1/README.md

 - Browse to [localhost:8000](http://localhost:8000) to see the app.

-#### Reviews
+#### Favorites and reviews

-- This project adds review capabilities to the app.
+- Users can now favorite restaurants and add reviews.
+- Favorites and reviews are saved to IndexedDB, then synced to the data server when network access is present.

 #### Performance in project 3

-We were required to meet Lighthouse performance benchmarks for progressive web apps:
+We were required to meet [Lighthouse](https://developers.google.com/web/tools/lighthouse/) performance benchmarks for progressive web apps:

 - **Performance** ≥90
 - **Progressive Web App** ≥90